 - Microdiscectomy: A microdiscectomy is a sophisticated solution to sciatica that uses video-assisted technology to visualize and decompress sciatic nerve impingement.
 Recommended for surgical candidates who suffer from a lumbar herniated disc, microdiscectomy involves extracting ruptured disc material and cleaning debris from the vicinity of irritated nerves.

-- Interbody Fusion: Similar to a microdiscectomy, an interbody fusion procedure involves removal of a ruptured or degenerated disc.
+- Lumbar Interbody Fusion (ALIF, TLIF, or XLIF): Similar to a microdiscectomy, an interbody fusion procedure involves removal of a ruptured or degenerated disc.
 However, unlike a microdiscectomy, an interbody fusion uses a spacer and bone graft to fuse together the space left behind by the extracted disc.
 This minimally invasive procedure, which provides additional stability to the spine, is often named according to the spot from which your surgeon accesses the spine.
 For example, in a PLIF (Posterior Lumbar Interbody Fusion), your surgeon approaches the spine from the mid-line of your back; in a LLIF (or Lateral Lumbar Interbody Fusion), the spine is accessed from the side.